-Anyhow, these step by step guide should provide engineers an idea on how to repair concrete cracks using concrete epoxy.
+Anyhow, these step-by-step guides should provide engineers with an idea of how to repair concrete cracks using concrete epoxy.

 Step 1: Define the extent of the concrete cracks